 Whether through literature, drama productions or creative digital media productions, our students are on a journey towards new knowledge and deeper understanding with engaging opportunities for investigation, discovery, analysis and deconstruction.
-Our aim is to go beyond the ordinary and allow our pupils to project themselves into invented, unfamiliar or fictional experiences, through reading about them and creating them for themselves.
+Our aim is to go beyond the ordinary and allow our students to project themselves into invented, unfamiliar or fictional experiences, through reading about them and creating them for themselves.

 Through the study of English Language, Literature, Drama and Media Studies, we encourage our students to have the courage and confidence to be able to rise to Mahatma Gandhi’s challenge to ‘be the change you wish to see in the world.’

 ‘Today a reader, tomorrow a leader’.
 Reading is at the heart of what we do at Verulam.
-It is essential for our pupils to engage with a range of reading from non-fiction to poetry to classic and modern fiction.
+It is essential for our students to engage with a range of reading from non-fiction to poetry to classic and modern fiction.

 ALL students in years 7-11 are expected to have a private reading book with them in school every day.
 Students should be reading roughly one book every 2-3 weeks.

-Accuracy of written communication is an important life skill for all and we acknowledge this at Verulam by ensuring that boys in years 7-11 learn key words and word forms and take weekly spelling tests.
+Accuracy of written communication is an important life skill for all and we acknowledge this at Verulam by ensuring that students in years 7-11 learn key words and word forms and take weekly spelling tests.
 In order to embed spelling rules and key words, we then assess spelling with a re-cap test at the end of each term.
 The end of term test consists of a selection of words from the weekly tests for each term.

 English Faculty KS3: